 Their Mac expertise is very low and they’ve been unable to help resolve several Mac-related issues I’ve been involved with.
 Their Linux expertise is seemingly non-existent.
 This is to be expected with many IT companies in the business world who focus on Microsoft products, but should be called out.

 They maintain a large amount of bloatware/spyware on Windows/Mac machines as part of their service.
-Issues with this software has caused days of lost productivity over time, and most of it seems very unnecessary.
-There are better alternatives out there for security and remote access, but they likely don't offer as good of partner programs for IT companies who utilize them.
+Issues with this software has caused days of lost productivity, and most of it seems very unnecessary.
+There are better alternatives out there for security and remote access, but they likely don’t offer as good of partner programs for IT companies who utilize them.

 The basics are all there, there seems to be pretty good knowledge of general business hardware and software, Windows servers, and networking.
 I would recommend them if that’s what you need.
 If you have a more advanced situation, if you have a mix of various types of operating systems and need support for all of them, or if you’re looking for a lightweight solution with a small software footprint, your mileage may vary.